ShivanshShalabh/FlowWorks/README.md

-# FlowScribe
+# FlowWorks

 An aesthetically beautiful, AI-powered tool that transforms natural language prompts into valid, copy-paste-able n8n workflow JSON.

 ## The "Digital Sorcery" Experience

-FlowScribe features a dark, elegant theme with smooth animations and a "magical" user experience.
+FlowWorks features a dark, elegant theme with smooth animations and a "magical" user experience.
 The UI includes:

 - **Live Workflow Visualization**: See your n8n workflow graph constructed in real-time
 - **Beautiful JSON Viewer**: Formatted JSON with syntax highlighting and one-click copy